 What Does Crab Meat Taste Like?

-Eating crab is a bit like eating soft white meat with a mildly sweet flavor.
-Depending on the type of crab, it could have a more or less salty taste to it.
+Eating crab is like eating soft white meat with a mildly sweet flavor.
+Depending on the type of crab, it could be more or less salty.

 Different Types of Crab to Eat